vsrinivas/fuchsia/docs/objects/process.md

 forcefully terminated or the program exits.

-Processes are owned by [jobs](job.md) and allow an application that is composed by more than one process to be threated as a single entity, from the perspective of resource and permission limits, as well as lifetime control.
+Processes are owned by [jobs](job.md) and allow an application that is composed by more than one process to be treated as a single entity, from the perspective of resource and permission limits, as well as lifetime control.

 ### Lifetime